addcarwidgets logoAdd Car Widgets

 Test 1: Try a different cable (the most common fix)

-Cable swap is the single highest-yield fix — it consistently ranks as the #1 cause of intermittent failures in r/CarPlay community reports.
+Cable swap is the single highest-yield fix, and the fastest to rule out.
 Grab a known-good cable — ideally the one that came in your iPhone box, or any cable from Apple, Anker, Belkin, or Nomad with the MFi certification logo on the packaging.

-How to tell a charging-only cable from a data cable by eye: look at the packaging or the connector for the “MFi” or “Made for iPhone” mark.
-No mark, no guarantee.
+How to tell a charging-only cable from a data cable by eye: look at the packaging or the connector for the “MFi” or “Made for iPhone” mark, which charging-only cables almost never carry.
 Apple-issued Lightning cables have a serial code near the connector; third-party MFi cables have the certification mark on the cable itself or on the packaging.
-Charging-only cables almost never carry the MFi mark.

 Test 2: Try a different USB port